weerachai06/auth0-v4-example/README.md

  * Middleware configuration with matcher options
  */
 export interface MiddlewareConfig {
-  /**
-   * @description The middleware function to execute
-   * @remark
-   * - The middleware function should return a NextResponse or undefined.
-   * - If it returns undefined, the next middleware in the chain will be executed */
   middleware: MiddlewareFunction;
-  /**
-   * @description An optional string or array of strings representing the patterns to match against.
-   * @remark
-   * - If a matcher is provided, the middleware will only be executed if the request path matches one of the patterns.
-   * - The patterns are regular expressions, and the matching is done using the `RegExp` constructor.
-   * - The patterns should be in the format of a regular expression string.
-   * - For example, `'/api/.*'` will match any path that starts with `/api/`.
-   */
   matcher?: string | string[];
 }

-/**
- *
- * @param matchers - A string or an array of strings representing the patterns to match against.
- * @returns A function that takes a path and returns true if it matches any of the patterns.
- */
 const createMatcher = (matchers: string | string[]) => {
   // Convert single matcher to array if needed const matcherArray = Array.isArray(matchers) ? matchers : [matchers];